- The Diocese

 The role of the Office for Christian Formation is to assist and support parishes, groups and leaders in the Diocese in developing and enhancing their Christian education and formation programs for people of all ages.
 It serves as a resource for information and networking within the diocese by researching, obtaining and sharing information about—or arranging for—events and programs that are of interest to the people and congregations of the diocese.
 The Canon for Christian Formation is available to meet on-site with parish clergy, vestries and committees and with regional and diocesan leaders to discuss and develop Christian formation programs for all age groups.

 During the course of the year the Office for Christian Formation organizes or sponsors a number of events and programs for adults, youth and children in different locations around the Diocese.
-These programs, which are also listed in advance on the main Diocesan calendar on this web site, include the Diocesan Acolyte Festival at the Cathedral of St. John the Divine.
+These programs are also listed in advance on the main Diocesan calendar on this web site.

 Further information and resources regarding Christian Formation are available for